vvaldez/vran-playbooks/playbooks/openstack/README.md

 7. Lead approves/rejects pull requests.
 Repeat until steps 4 - 7 until necessary.
 8. Master is always referenced as current, working, code.

-# Notes

-Generate playbook won't be added to Tower ... it's a developer action, not something that should/needs to be ran from Tower. `pb-install.yml`, etc,  can be added to Tower but it should use pre-generated templates from `ansible-generated/`.
-OpenStack Day-2 playbooks should be what becomes ran thru Tower.

 # Ansible Vault

 Ansible Vault is used to encrypt sensitive strings in the `ansible-inventory/` repository. `./vault_secret` in the `ansible-playbooks/` repository must contain the secret string to decrypt the sensitive strings: